petrkozorezov/mynixos/README.md

       - imv
       - mpv
       - oguri | Wallutils | smth else
-    - install sublime plugins by nix
+    - install sublime plugins by nix (subl plugins do not work on livecd without an internet)

 ## Misc